loreanvictor/tmplr/README.md

      ┛
 ```

-Downloads a public repository, and interactively fills it up with contextual info, by safely running the repo's _templating recipe_.
-Altneratively, can run local recipe files for modifying existing projects.

-Useful for creating new projects from templates.
-Can also be used to add new modules / packages to existing projects.
+`tmplr` creates projects from _templates_, which can be any public repository. `tmplr` downloads the specified repo and runs its _templating recipe_, interactively filling it with contextual info.

 <div align="center">